yAsmin241/yAsmin241/README.md

 - Degree          : Universiti Teknologi Malaysia,
                     1st year student in Bacnhelor of degree in Computer Science (Data Engineering) <-- CURRENTLY!

-⤷ As a computer science student, I am dedicated to expanding my knowledge and skills in the field.
-I have a passion for technology and am constantly seeking new opportunities to learn and grow.
-My expected graduation year is in 2027 and I am determined to make the most of my time as a student.
+⤷ As a computer science student, I am dedicated to expanding my knowledge and skills in this field.
+I have a passion for technology and I am constantly seeking new opportunities to learn and grow.
+My expected graduation year is in 2027 and I am determined to make the most of my time as a student in utm.

  ## Skills